daveshanley/quobix.com/content/articles/experience-engineering/index.md

 ### The art of interfaces.

 An interface is the only way we _(as humans)_ can interact with software.
 We do this via a graphical interface (incl.
 AR/VR & Gesture), or by a command/text driven interface (this also includes menu driven interfaces).
-We execute these these graphical, textual or conversational driven commands via physical input (_pressing physical buttons, moving a mouse or speaking_).
+We execute these these graphical, textual or conversational driven commands via physical input in some form of _pressing or moving physical buttons/controls, brain waves, eye tracking or speech_.

 Understanding [Human Computer Interaction](https://en.wikipedia.org/wiki/Human%E2%80%93computer_interaction) _(HCI)_ is a key skill to understanding the **art** of interfaces.
+Understanding what someone **_would expect to see, and how they would react_** when thinking about how to achive a goal using a computer

 It's an art, because humans engage in dialogue that is often unpredictable, open-ended and flexible.
-There is no fixed set of hard rules on having a conversation, we expect the same from computers.
-We want them to understand us, rather than the other way around.
+There is no fixed set of hard rules on having a conversation, we expect the same from computers. **_We want them to understand us_**, rather than the _other way around_.

 > At the end of the day, Experience Engineering is the **_facilitator_** of great UX (User Experience) or DX (Developer Experience).

 {{< default-box >}}
-Have you have ever used a UI, API or A CLI and thought to yourself "**that was easy, I _enjoyed_ that**"?
+Have you have ever used a UI, API, SDK or CLI and thought to yourself "**that was easy, I _enjoyed_ that**"?
 {{< /default-box >}}

 ### So what is User Experience (UX)?